Membership vs Subscription: Which Keeps You Paid

 When Should You Use Each Model?

 Pick the membership model when your value comes from access, community, and ongoing relationships.
-Pick the subscription model when your value is a specific deliverable that people consume independently.
+Pick the subscription model when your value is a specific deliverable people consume independently.
+When in doubt, default to membership — the retention math favors it at almost every price point, and community infrastructure on Telegram costs nothing extra to run.

 Choose Membership When: